shakti-prog/hackerxauth/README.md

 # Recommendation-System

-This is a recommendation system created for an ecommerce website.
+This repo is a part of a recommendation system project created for an ecommerce website.
 The website uses collaborative filtering for the recommendations.
 The algorithm used is Matrix Factorization.

+The code here is implemented in NodeJS and is used for authentication as well as other transaction related use cases.

 You can find below the process flow of the project:
 ![image](https://user-images.githubusercontent.com/86973280/212533184-38303642-e596-47a8-a868-88311fdbf055.png)